-- Imachine name].
+- [Machine name].
 Root of the tree also called a Welcome view.
 Displays the name of the machine the console is currently connected to.
-Use this view for quick access to the main operations, available on the managed machine. - Dashboard.
-Use this view to estimate at a glance whether the data is successfully protected on the managed machine. - Sackup plans and tasks.
-Use this view to manage backup plans and tasks on the managed machine: run, edit, stop and delete plans and tasks, view their states and statuses, monitor plans. - Vaults.
+Use this view for quick access to the main operations, available on the managed machine. - Substitution of the managed machine. - Sackup plans and tasks.
+Use this view to manage backup plans and tasks on the managed machine: run, edit, stop and delete plans and tasks, view their states and statuses, monitor plans. - Solution Vaults.
 Use this view to manage personal vaults and archives stored in there, add new vaults, rename and delete the existing ones, validate vaults, explore backup content, mount backups as virtual drives, etc. - Log.
 Use this view to examine information on operations performed by the program on the managed machine. - Disk management.
 Use this view to perform operations on the machine's hard disk drives.